Residential Lettings and Management, Cheltenham, Gloucestershire.

-Furthermore, there is also a converse analogy to this.
-Just because an Agency or Landlord is asking upwards of £100.00 a week, does not mean that the property is correspondingly that much better.
-It’s expensive enough going to University and we strongly believe therefore that the value paid for the accommodation you occupy, should be fair and reasonable.
+And finally !
+It’s not necessary to spend upwards of £100.00 or more per week, to get a decent house.
+It’s expensive enough going to University and we strongly believe that the value paid for the accommodation you occupy, should be fair and reasonable.

 As you will appreciate, our first responsibility is to get the houses handed back from the current years group at the end of their Tenancy and whereas in the past we have allowed keys for the new Tenancy to be released on the 1st July, this has now proved to be difficult and has resulted in a number of problems.